Steady-state simulation of reflected Brownian motion and related stochastic networks

-\subsection{Computational Complexity}
+\subsection{Computational complexity}

 In this section we provide a complexity analysis of our algorithm.
 We first make some direct observations assuming the dimension of the network remains fixed.
-In particular, we note that the expected number of random variables simulated has a finite moment generating function in a neighborhood of the origin.
+In particular, we note that the expected number of random variables simulated has a finite moment-generating function in a neighborhood of the origin.

-\begin{theorem} Suppose that A1) to A3) are in force.
-Let $\tau$ be the coalescence time and $N$ be the number of random variables generated to terminate the overall procedure to sample $\mathbf{Y}\left( \infty\right) $.
-Then, there exists $\delta>0$ such that
+\begin{theorem} Suppose that \textup{(A1)} to \textup{(A3)} are in force.
+Let $\tau$ be the coalescence time, and $N$ be the number of random variables generated to terminate the overall procedure to sample $\mathbf{Y} ( \infty ) $.
+Then there exists $ \delta>0$ such that

 \end{theorem}